7 Savings Accounts you must have in Canada

 • If you prefer trading more US-listed stocks and ETFs, like Apple stock or VOO ETF, go for Questrade.

-How to make sure your money is in the right account?
+How do you make sure your money is in the right account?

-Which one to choose to start investing in?
+Which one should you choose to start investing in?

-These are the charts for you to understand those 3 accounts.
+These are the charts that will help you understand those 3 accounts.

 Charts from WealthSimple